afhpayne/dbs_slack/README.md

-# dbs_slackware
+### Slackware current (15.0) development

-These repo has independent slackbuilds for Slackware 15.
+These slackbuilds are pre-release candidates for slackbuilds.org.